 Buffering comes into play as the ocean absorbs carbon dioxide through direct contact with the atmosphere.
 As CO2 gas enters the water, it readily converts to carbonic acid and begins to influence the buffer, turning carbonate into bicarbonate.
 As carbonate is consumed, the rate of acidification increases.

-At the same time, the increase in carbon dioxide also influences the concentration of calcium carbonate — the material of shells.
+At the same time, the increase in carbon dioxide also influences calcium carbonate — the material of shells.
 Higher acidity tends to dissolve calcium carbonate molecules into separate calcium and carbonate ions.
-Thereafter, the reduced concentration of calcium carbonate makes this critical mineral less accessible to the shell-forming animals.
-At low concentrations of carbonate, favorable chemical reactions can actually run in reverse, dissolving the shells of living creatures.
+Thereafter, the reduced concentration of carbonate ion makes this critical mineral less accessible to shell-forming animals.
+At low concentrations of carbonate ion, favorable chemical reactions can actually run in reverse, dissolving the shells of living creatures.

 If concerns about coastal waters are running high, trends for Puget Sound and the entire Salish Sea are raising the loudest alarm bells, Feely said.
 That’s because freshwater flowing in from rivers and streams lowers the buffering capacity even further through dilution.

-In addition, excess nutrients from natural and human sources, such as sewage-treatment plants, are encouraging the growth of algae, which eventually die and decay, leaving an oxygen deficit and even more carbon dioxide to upset the natural balance.
+In addition, excess nutrients from natural and human sources, such as runoff and sewage-treatment plants, encourage the growth of algae, which eventually die and decay, creating an oxygen deficit and even more carbon dioxide to upset the natural balance.

 “We compared the changes in the open ocean right outside the Strait of Juan de Fuca to the changes in Puget Sound on a year-to-year basis,” Feely said.
-“Puget Sound, the Salish Sea, has much lower pH (higher acidity) and more rapid change because of the lower buffer capacity.”
+“Puget Sound has much lower pH (higher acidity) and more rapid change because of the lower buffer capacity.”

-It turns out that harmfully low levels of calcium carbonate are seen in Puget Sound even more frequently than harmful oxygen levels, according Simone Alin, a colleague of Feely at NOAA’s PMEL.
+It turns out that harmfully low calcium carbonate levels are observed in Puget Sound even more frequently than harmful oxygen levels, according Simone Alin, a colleague of Feely's at NOAA.

-Continuing on the present course, the outcome will be increasing injury, impairment and death for marine life in inland waterways — and not just for the Salish Sea but for San Francisco Bay in California and for Prince William Sound in Alaska, Feely told attendees at the ocean acidification symposium.
+Continuing on the present course, the outcome will be increasing impairment for marine life in inland waterways — and not just for the Salish Sea but for San Francisco Bay in California and for Prince William Sound in Alaska, Feely told attendees at the ocean acidification symposium.

 “Many West Coast estuaries with freshwater inputs will see these impacts,” he said.

-Once the buffering capacity reaches a critical threshold, the increase in acidification will come rapidly, Feely said, and the cascading effects on marine life will be felt throughout the ecosystem.
+Once the buffering capacity reaches a critical threshold, the increase in acidification will occur more rapidly, Feely said, and the cascading effects on marine life will be felt throughout the ecosystem.

-“We’re not there yet, but we’re at a turning point,” he said.
+“We’re not there yet, but we’re getting near a turning point,” he said.
 “We have to make a decision about what we are going to do.
 The result (for marine life) will be a function of our decisions.”

 Effects on fish

-If ocean acidification continues to intensify, researchers predict uncertain but profound changes in the food web, as each species adjusts to its new conditions — or else dies.
-For shell-building creatures, the lack of calcium carbonate in the water may be observed as weaker shells, assuming the animal can survive.
+As ocean acidification continues to intensify, researchers predict uncertain but profound changes in the food web, as each species adjusts to its new conditions — or eventually disappears.
+For shell-building creatures, the lack of carbonate ion in the water may be observed as weaker shells, assuming the animal can survive.
 For other animals, behavioral changes may be the most dangerous problem, although behavior can be difficult to study.